Vancouver School of Healing Arts REQUEST INFO INFO SESSION APPLY

 6. If it is determined that the complainant’s concerns are substantiated in whole or in part, the College will propose a resolution.

-The response should specify that the complainant has five school days to appeal the decision.
+The response should specify that the complainant has five College days to appeal the decision.
 A copy of the decision and all supporting materials shall be given to the complainant, a copy will be placed in the College’s Conduct File and respondent’s file, and the original will be placed in the complainant’s file.

-1. If the complainant is not satisfied with the determination of the Senior Education Administrator the complainant must advise the Senior Education Administrator as soon as possible but within five school days of being informed of the determination.
+1. If the complainant is not satisfied with the determination of the Senior Education Administrator the complainant must advise the Senior Education Administrator as soon as possible but within five College days of being informed of the determination.
 The Senior Education Administrator will immediately refer the matter to the President or Vice-President of the College.

 The individual making the complaint may be represented by an agent or a lawyer.

-The complainant, once the dispute resolution process is complete, may file a complaint with PTIB if they feel the college misled the complainant regarding the college or any aspect of its operations.
+The complainant, once the dispute resolution process is complete, may file a complaint with PTIB if they feel the College misled the complainant regarding the College or any aspect of its operations.

 Procedure for Grade Appeal: